 Economic competition and cooperation

-What are the prospects for trade agreements with third parties that bring the UK and the EU back together, for example with the United States and Transatlantic partners or with China?
-How can the UK and the EU best cooperate on the economic opportunity and challenge of China?
+What are the prospects for trade agreements with third parties that bring the UK and the EU back together in a common vision for global growth, for example with the United States and Transatlantic partners or with China?
+How can the UK and the EU best cooperate as well as compete on the economic opportunity and challenge of China?

 Shared regional and global challenges

-Both the UK and the EU are committed to playing a leading role in combatting climate change.
-How can the UK and EU work together with other partners to make COP 26 a turning point?
-How can we build effective development cooperation in Africa in particular to grow local economies, to help improve security and to head off the prospects of mass uncontrolled migration northwards in response to climate change?
+The UK and the EU are both committed to playing a leading role in combatting climate change, with the UK and Italy jointly leading on COP26.
+How can the UK and the EU work together with other partners to make COP 26 a turning point?
+How can we build effective development cooperation, in Africa in particular, to grow local economies, to help improve security and to head off the prospects of mass uncontrolled migration northwards in response to climate change and other pressures?

-Unravelling the complex map of European nation states is opposed by all central governments in Europe.
-How can devolution of power to local communities be combined with territorial stability?
+Unravelling the complex map of European nation states is opposed by all central governments in Europe and would bring untold risks.
+How can empowerment of regions and local communities be combined with territorial stability?
 Should the EU be a neutral bystander on the question of the unity of the United Kingdom or an advocate for the status quo and stability, lest a dissolution of the United Kingdom catalyse separatist movements in Europe?